Contending Forces: Plot summary

 Contending Forces begins with an introduction to Charles Montfort, a successful slave-owner who has moved to North Carolina from Bermuda with his family—sons Charles Jr. and Jesse, and his wife Grace—and his slaves.
 He plans to slowly free his slaves, against the wishes of the local townspeople.
-Upon the Montfort family's arrival to North Carolina, rumors are spread that Grace Montfort has African American descent, which Montfort discusses with friend Anson Pollack, the man Montfort had purchased his land from.
-Anson Pollack, unbeknown to the Montfort family, devises a plan alongside the other townspeople to kill Montfort and destroy his property.
+Upon arriving in North Carolina, rumors spread that Grace Montfort has African American descent.
+Montfort discusses this with his friend Anson Pollack, the man from whom he had purchased his land.
+Unbeknownst to the Montfort family, Pollack devises a plan alongside the other townspeople to kill Montfort and destroy his property.
 Though most of the townspeople are fueled by anger at Montfort's desire to free his slaves, Pollack is also embittered by Grace Montfort's rejection of him.
-On a beautiful day soon afterward, Pollack, followed by several other men, shoot Montfort dead, and tie Grace Montfort up and whip her.
-She disappears soon after, and the text implies that she commits suicide by drowning herself in the Pamlico Sound.
+On a beautiful day soon afterward, Pollack, followed by several other men, shoots Montfort dead, and ties Grace Montfort up, whipping her.
+She disappears shortly after, and the text implies that she commits suicide by drowning in the Pamlico Sound.
 Pollack takes ownership of the Montfort sons, selling Charles Jr. to a mineralogist.
-Jesse, sent on an errand by Pollack, escapes and runs away to Boston, Massachusetts, where he arrives at the house of Mr. Whitfield, a "negro in Exeter who could and would help the fugitive".
-While waiting for Mr. Whitfield, he rocks the cradle of a crying baby, Elizabeth Whitfield, who he marries fifteen years later, and has a large family with.
+Jesse, sent on an errand by Pollack, escapes and flees to Boston, Massachusetts.
+There, he finds refuge at the house of Mr. Whitfield, a "negro in Exeter who could and would help the fugitive".
+While waiting for Mr. Whitfield, he rocks the cradle of a crying baby, Elizabeth Whitfield, whom he marries fifteen years later, and has a large family with.

-Several years into the future, the reader is introduced to Ma Smith, the daughter of Jesse Montfort and Elizabeth Whitfield.
-Ma Smith is a widow with two children of her own: Will and Dora Smith.
-Their family stays afloat through their lodging house business.
+In the following years, the reader is introduced to Ma Smith, the daughter of Jesse Montfort and Elizabeth Whitfield.
+A widow herself, Ma Smith cares for her two children, Will and Dora Smith, sustaining their family through their lodging house business.
 The chapter begins with Dora eagerly preparing for a new guest.
-Will and John Langley, friend of the family and Dora's romantic interest, ask questions about the new tenant, and Dora responds by asserting her belief that Will will fall in love with her.
-Sappho Clark, the new tenant, arrives, but keeps to herself.
-Dora and Sappho become quick friends, and Dora is impressed by Sappho's work ethic as a typist.
-Will soon submits to Dora's prophecy, finding himself thinking of Sappho Clark, even when she is away.
-Sappho is reserved about her past, but soon becomes more social and involved in her new society by playing the organ at church.
+Will and John Langley, a family friend and Dora's romantic interest, ask questions about the new tenant, and Dora confidently responds by asserting her belief that Will will fall in love with her.
+The new tenant, Sappho Clark, arrives but keeps to herself.
+Dora and Sappho quickly become friends, and Dora is impressed by Sappho's diligent work as a typist.
+Will soon submits to Dora's prophecy, finding himself drawn to Sappho, even in her absence.
+While Sappho is reserved about her past, she gradually integrates into the community, showcasing her musical talent by playing the organ at church.